MUSHA: Music

 For MUSHA's soundtrack, Nakashima originally presented an idea for what he called "Edo Metal" music to composer Toshiaki Sakoda.
 They eventually agreed on creating a speed metal soundtrack which would match the fast scrolling action of the game.
 At the time MUSHA was developed, Sakoda felt most shooting game soundtracks were primarily fusion and mechanically sounding games that lacked a cohesive theme.
-He wanted this soundtrack to be the first heavy metal game soundtrack, or how he called it, a "heady metal suite" or "heavy metal rhapsody".
+He wanted this soundtrack to be the first heavy metal game soundtrack, or how he called it, a "heavy metal suite" or "heavy metal rhapsody".

 To compose the music, Sakoda used real instruments, then notated the music on an MSX computer and converted it onto a PC-9800.
 Since he did not like mechanical sounds, he programmed the virtual instruments to sound like they were played by humans.
 Sakoda worked closely with sound effects programmer Masanobu Tsukamoto.
 Since the game had limited sound channels, or tracks, he exercised caution not to create too many simultaneous sounds so the sound effects would not cut out the music.
 Sakoda only had four channels to use in any given song, one of which was always fixed on drums.
 After the soundtrack was nearly finished, Compile leadership told Sakoda to change the music to something which fit the Japanese aesthetic.
 After hearing a new soundtrack with plucky Japanese instruments, leadership told Sakoda to revert to his original music.

 Release

-MUSHA was first released in Japan on December 21, 1990.
-It was released in North America the following year.
+MUSHA was first released in Japan on December 21, 1990 by Toaplan, who themselves are also known for shooter games.
+It was released in North America the following year by Seismic Software.